syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 # Worksheet Rows and Columns Manipulation

-Essential XlsIO provides rows and columns manipulation options equivalent to Excel such as insertion, deletion, hiding, adjusting dimensions, grouping, sub-totaling etc., through **IWorksheet** interface.
-The following sections illustrate these manipulating techniques in detail.
+The Essential XlsIO provides rows and columns manipulation options equivalent to Excel such as insertion, deletion, hiding, adjusting dimensions, grouping, sub-totaling and more through **IWorksheet** interface.

 ## Insert Rows and Columns

-The following code snippet illustrates on how to insert row and column in a worksheet.
+The following code snippet illustrates how to insert rows and columns in a worksheet.

 {% tabs %}